 Choosing the right Rose:

 Start with healthy plants.
 Look for glossy foliage and evenly moist root ball.
 Choose varieties that are disease resistant and suited to your particular climate.
-Visit nurseries and ask local gardeners to learn about different roses’ growing habits and requirements.
+Visit nurseries and ask local gardeners to learn about different roses, their growing habits and requirements.

 Roses need full sun, which means at least 6 hours of direct sunlight per day.
 Sunlight encourages bloom and discourages disease.
 Roses require good drainage.
 Give your roses plenty of room to grow so that they won’t be crowded.
 Good air circulation is important in preventing disease.